adavis-85/Nash-equilibrium-of-bi-matrix-game/README.md

    lower_bound_for_x = x                        F(x)>=0
    upper_bound_for_x =x                         F(x)<=0
    ```
-   which wouldn't apply because we don't have an upper bound declared because all of our separate strategies are under the
-constraint that they must sum up to 1 or 100 total percent.
+The third equation wouldn't apply because we don't have an upper bound declared because all of our separate strategies are under the constraint that they must sum up to 1 or 100 total percent.
 The F(x) is the function of
 our variable and it is what we are trying to find out.
 For this problem the F(x) is the
 probability of a Nash equilibrium being achieved where no players wish to change their
 strategy and optimal winnings are achieved for all.